Kate Moss: Other ventures

 Moss appeared on Oasis singles "Don't Go Away" (1998) and "Fade Away" (1994), and on the Be Here Now album (1997), playing tambourine, Johnny Depp playing a guitar.

 She has appeared in music videos such as "Kowalski" by Primal Scream, "I Just Don't Know What to Do with Myself" by the White Stripes, "Something About the Way You Look Tonight" by Elton John, "Sex with Strangers" by Marianne Faithfull, "Love Don't Bother Me" by Stage Dolls, "Delia's Gone" and "God's Gonna Cut You Down" by Johnny Cash, and "Queenie Eye" by Paul McCartney.

 She has also provided vocals for songs by Primal Scream (the 2003 version of "Some Velvet Morning"), Babyshambles ("La Belle et la Bête") and the Lemonheads ("You're a Dirty Robot").
 Prior to breaking up with Pete Doherty, Moss co-wrote four songs on Babyshambles' second album Shotter's Nation—"You Talk", "French Dog Blues", "Baddie's Boogie", and "Deft Left Hand".

-In 1999, Moss played a non-musical role in the British screen comedy Blackadder: Back & Forth, appearing both as Maid Marian and as a fictional Queen of England.
+In 1999, Moss played a non musical role in the British screen comedy Blackadder: Back & Forth, appearing both as Maid Marian and as a fictional Queen of England.
 Director and writer Richard Curtis said in the "making of" video that they wanted "the best looking woman in England" to play the role.
 In 2014, she made an acting cameo as herself in The Boy in the Dress.

 Moss has put her name to four perfume lines.
 Her first one, the original, is named "Kate Moss".
 Other perfumes include Vintage Muse, Lila Belle and Love Blossoms.

+A planned biopic film by James Lucas titled "Moss and Freud" about the creation of Freud's painting of Moss was announced in 2022.
+The film will feature Ellie Bamber as Kate Moss and Derek Jacobi as Lucian Freud.